arrowtype/safari-opsz-test/README.md

 Another simple way to test this is to load such font into [Wakamai Fondue](https://wakamaifondue.com/beta/).
 It has type testers that are set to the font’s defaults.

 Please note: in the current main Safari, there are other `opsz` inconsistencies.
 For example, if you go to a font’s max `opsz`, the rendered font weight will suddenly be the min `wght`.
-So, please test for that while fixing this, and don’t e.g. simply revert changes to opsz handling (not that I think you would, but there have been problems here for awhile, so I want to suggest care in addressing it).
+So, please test for that while fixing this, and don’t e.g. simply revert changes to opsz handling (not that I think you would do so, but there have been problems here for awhile, so please be careful but also quick, if possible, in addressing it).

+WebKit folks: thanks so much for all your work here!

 ## Screenshots